codewars/docs/content/languages/cpp/authoring/index.md

 C++ programmers have many sets of naming conventions or code style guides.
 Some of them can be found for example [here](https://isocpp.org/wiki/faq/coding-standards), or [here](https://google.github.io/styleguide/cppguide.html).
 Codewars does not strictly enforce any of them, just use whatever set of guidelines you like, but when you do, use it consistently.

 There's a few C++ coding guidelines which are violated by kata authors and translatiors particularly often:
-- Non-trivial arguments should be passed by const reference, and not by value.
+- Arguments which are not cheap to copy should be passed by const reference, and not by value.
-- Appropriate containers should be used:
+- Appropriate containers should be used, _especially_ when used as input arguments or return values:
   - C-style raw arrays and pointers to arrays need to be avoided
-  - `std::array`, `std::pair`, or `std::tuple` should be used for data of known size
+  - `std::array`, `std::pair`, or `std::tuple` should be used for data of known size.
+Avoid representing 2D points or pairs with `std::vector`.
   - `std::vector` should be used for arrays of varying size
   - `std::string` should be used instead of C-strings